 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare insurance litigators to meet the Daubert/Frye standards on the admissibility of expert opinion testimony and outline practical strategies for challenging expert testimony.
+This CLE course will prepare insurance litigators to meet the Daubert/Frye standards on the admissibility of expert opinion testimony and outline practical strategies for challenging expert testimony.
 Litigators will learn key differences between federal and state expert testimony standards in those jurisdictions that have not adopted Daubert and how the use of one set of standards over another impacts the case.

 - Overview of Daubert and Frye standards for admissibility of expert witnesses

 - Standards in states where Daubert does not control